This article will cover every aspect of the Revit modeling process and provide best-practice modeling tips and a wide variety of related FAQs.

-The Geometry Plugins are BIM extensions that make exporting building geometry, a quick and accurate process.
-By automating 90% of the workflow, cove.tool gives the time it takes to set up and run a simulation, back to the designer.
-Make sure you have the most recent plugin version to use this feature.
+The Geometry Plugins are BIM extensions that make exporting building geometry a quick and accurate process.
+By automating 90% of the workflow, cove.tool gives the time it takes to set up and run a simulation back to the designer.
+Make sure you have the most recent plugin version before proceeding.

-What Geometry is required for a cove.tool project?
+What kind of geometry is required for a cove.tool project?

 Exterior Walls FAQ's

-- (User) Should shading elements be modeled as Exterior Walls object?>No items like Fins, Overhangs, Louvers, Cantilevers, and Balconies belong in the Shading Devices Layer.
-If your Exterior Wall objects are joined to these elements, users are recommended to separate them, and layer them as separate.
+>No items like Fins, Overhangs, Louvers, Cantilevers, and Balconies belong in the Shading Devices Layer.
+If your Exterior Wall objects are joined to these elements, users are recommended to separate them and layer them as separate.

-Last, exterior door and window-tagged mullion objects will also show up in the automated generation of this 3D Export View.
-As for an energy model equation, those areas are used in the EUI calculation for glazing area and should be categorized as window objects because of their poor insulation properties.
+Lastly, doors will also show up in the automated generation of this 3D Export View.
+If doors do not have a glazing panel they would need to be moved to the cove.tool spandrel view.
+As for an energy model equation, if those doors have glazing those areas are used in the EUI calculation and should be categorized as window objects because of their poor insulation properties.
 Also, if these elements did not show up in the 3D View, do not hurry to include them as these objects can be included in the show up in your windows-view.

-(User) Spandrels make up 50% of my projects total glazing area, and they have a a very different U-Value from my projects normal glazing product.
+(User) Spandrels make up 50% of my project's total glazing area, and they have a very different U-Value from my project's normal glazing product.
 What values should I use?